Pull to refresh

 Overview

-A Madrid judge ordered Begoña Gómez, wife of Spanish Prime Minister Pedro Sánchez, to stand trial on charges of influence peddling, business corruption, and embezzlement of public funds.
-He also took her passport, barred her from leaving Spain, and told her to report to the court twice a month.
+A Madrid judge ordered Begoña Gómez to stand trial for influence peddling, business corruption, and embezzlement of public funds; he also took her passport and barred her from leaving Spain.
+Juan Carlos Barrabés Cónsul and María Cristina Álvarez Rodríguez were also sent to trial in the same ruling.

 Why it matters